Rate of adaptation in sexuals and asexuals: A solvable model of the Fisher-Muller effect: Models

 After selection and mutation, two randomly chosen parents mate and beget an offspring.
 Let $R(n_1,n_2 | k_1,k_2;l_1,l_2)$ denote the probability that the resulting progeny of two individuals with respective genotypes $(k_1,k_2)$ and $(l_1,l_2)$ has the genotype $(n_1,n_2)$.
 To be specific, we set $(0\le r \le 1)$

-which means that with probability $1-r$ the two loci of the offspring in question are inherited solely from a single parent and with probability $r$ the offspring inherits one locus from one parent and the other from the other parent.
-Note that the case with $r=\frac{1}{2}$ is generally referred to as the free recombination, while $r=1$ corresponds to obligate sexuals.
+which means that with probability $1-r$ the two loci of the offspring in question are inherited solely from a single parent which is selected with probability 1/2 and with probability $r$ the offspring inherits one locus from one parent and the other from the other parent.
+When $r=0$, an offspring inherits all genotypes from a single parent, so we will call the case with $r=0$ asexuals.
+On the other hand, when $r=1$, an offspring inherits alleles from both parents, so we will call the case with $r=1$ obligate sexuals.
+In this sense, the case with $0<r<1$ can be regarded as facultatively sexual populations.

 Since the probability that the randomly chosen parents have genotypes $(k_1,k_2)$ and $(l_1,l_2)$ is $f_{t}^\mu(k_1,k_2)f_{t}^\mu(l_1,l_2)$, the mean frequency after selection, mutation, and recombination is